tills13/lex/README.md

 ### Token Grammar

-A file containing Key:Value pairs describing what valid tokens are in the language to be parsed.
+Key:Value pairs describing valid tokens in the language to be parsed.

 The LHS is the name of the token e.g. `KEYWORD` or `INTLITERAL`.